 Additionally, the level of help differs depending on your relationship.
 It only makes sense: helping a colleague with ADHD is far different from helping a spouse.
 However, regardless of your relationship, understanding the condition is the first step to helping someone with ADHD.

-If you suspect someone close to you has ADHD, Klarity can help.
-Encourage them to contact us for a telehealth appointment to discuss their condition and Online ADHD treatment with a healthcare professional.
+If you suspect someone close to you has ADHD, providers on Klarity can help.
+Encourage them to contact Klarity to schedule a telehealth appointment to discuss their condition and Online ADHD treatment with a healthcare professional.

 Overview of ADHD